mel-project/docs.themelio.org/content/specifications/yellow.md

 ### Applying a transaction to the world state

 Now that we know the elements of each transaction $T$, we can describe the transaction-level state transition function $\Upsilon$.
-Applying a transaction to the state involves three steps: $\Upsilon^I$, where the inputs of the transaction are spent, $\Upsilon^O$, where the outputs of the transaction are added to the state, and $\Upsilon^*$, where effects and constraints of non-ordinary kinds are applied.
+Applying a transaction to the state involves three steps: $\Upsilon^I$, where the inputs of the transaction are spent, $\Upsilon^O$, where the outputs of the transaction are added to the state, and $\Upsilon^S$, where effects and constraints of non-ordinary kinds are applied.

 The algorithm of applying and verifying a transaction against a world state is described as follows.
 We will discuss ``special'' transactions, the fee economy, and MelScript constraints separately.